Huggenguggen/cs3219-ay2425s1-project-g29/backend/user_service/README.md

 2. To retrieve the Firebase credentials file:
    - Go to the [Firebase Console](https://console.firebase.google.com/).
    - Navigate to **Project Settings** → **Service Accounts** → **Firebase Admin SDK** -> **Generate new private key**.
-   - Generate a new private key and download the credentials file to the `app` directory.
+   - Generate a new private key and download the credentials file to the `user_service` directory.
 3. Add the following variables to the `.env` file:
-   - `CRED_PATH`: This should be the relative path to your Firebase credentials file (e.g., `./credentials.json`).
+   - `CRED_PATH`: This should be the relative path to your Firebase credentials file (e.g., `./firebase-cred.json`).
-     - On windows this will be something like `.\\firebase-credentials.json`.
+     - On windows this will be something like `.\\firebase-cred.json`.

 ## Running the Server